mui/mui-x/docs/src/pages/components/data-grid/export/export.md

 ### apiRef [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)

-> ⚠️ Only use this API when you have no alternative.
-Always start from the declarative API that the grid exposes.
+> ⚠️ Only use this API as the last option.
+Give preference to the props to control the grid.

 {{"demo": "pages/components/data-grid/export/CsvExportApiNoSnap.js", "bg": "inline", "hideToolbar": true}}